Intestinal obstruction repair

 Repair of volvulus; Paralytic ileus - repair; Intestinal volvulus - repair; Bowel obstruction - repair; Ileus - repair

 Intestinal obstruction repair is done while you are under general anesthesia.
-This means you are asleep and unable to feel pain.
+This means you are asleep and do not feel pain.

-The surgeon makes a cut in your belly so he or she can see your intestines.
-Sometimes, the surgery can be done using a laparascope, which means smaller cuts are used.
+The surgeon makes a cut in your belly to see your intestines.
+Sometimes, the surgery can be done using a laparoscope, which means smaller cuts are used.

 The surgeon locates the area of your intestine (bowel) that is blocked and unblocks it.

 Any damaged parts of your bowel will be repaired or removed.
 This procedure is called

 .
 If a section is removed, the healthy ends will be reconnected with stitches or staples.
 Sometimes, when part of the intestine is removed, the ends cannot be reconnected.
 If this happens, the surgeon will bring one end out through an opening in the abdominal wall.
 This may be done using a , , or mucous fistula.

 The surgeon will also check the blood flow to the rest of the bowel.

 Why the Procedure Is Performed

 This procedure is done to relieve a blockage in your intestine.
 A blockage that lasts for a long time can interfere with blood flow to the area.
 This can cause the bowel to die.